johnsonmen/Disaster-Response-Pipeline/README.md

 - Exports the final model as a pickle file

 #### 3. Flask Web App
-project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## Results<a name="results"></a>